acmu/learn-git/readme.txt

-Git is a version control system.
+git is a sdfsf
-Git :q is free software.
+git is free under GPL